 How to Enable UPnP on a Router

-Modern routers provide support for the UPnP protocol.
+Modern routers provide support for this protocol.
 You can turn it on by accessing the configuration page of your router.
 The exact ways of doing so differ amongst various manufacturers.

-Usually, the settings for UPnP are located in the advanced setup section of the router.
+Usually, the settings for Universal Plug and Play are located in the advanced setup section of the router.
 In some routers, UPnP is enabled by default.
 Before enabling UPnP on your router, you’ll need to know the vulnerabilities it introduces to the network despite the convenience of plug and play.

 Is UPnP safe?